 The PDPA imposes a penalty of up to $1 million for organizations and up to $10,000 for individuals who break the law.

 In 2019, sushi chain Genki Sushi was fined S$16,000 for breaching the PDPA.
 The investigation found that the organization had failed to correctly configure a server firewall, allowing a ransomware attacker to encrypt personal data belonging to about 360 current and former employees.

 The sanctity of data protection laws is also called upon to address controversial cases such as a photo leak last week of a Raffles Medical Group patient’s confidential info after the patient was suspected of being infected with the novel coronavirus.

-Compared to the PDPA, the GDPR imposes a much heavier penalty — up to 4% of a company’s annual revenue.
+Compared to the PDPA, the GDPR imposes a much heavier penaltythe GDPR imposes a much heavier penalty — up to 4% of a company’s annual revenue.
 In 2019, Marriott was fined £99M for exposing personal data belonging to approximately 339 million records of hotel guests.
 Investigations found that Marriott failed to do sufficient due diligence to secure its systems.

 Holding Organizations Accountable

 Prior to the enforcement of data protection laws, organizations were given free rein to collect any end user data as they desired, whether or not relevant to the purpose.
 Today, organizations must be transparent about how they manage the data of an end user’s.
 Individuals can even raise complaints if they have evidence that their personal data has been mishandled.